ryantd42/NY-Legislative-Git/2023/S6781B-2023/bill.md

  part of a current, valid authorization to operate a commuter van service duly issued by the commission pursuant to section 19-504.2 of this chap- ter.
   §  3.
-The  section heading and subdivision a of section 19-516 of the administrative code of the city of New  York,  the  section  heading  as amended  by  local  law  number 115 of the city of New York for the year 1993 and subdivision a as amended by chapter 9 of the laws of 2012,  are amended to read as follows:
+The section heading of section 19-516 of the administrative code of the city of New York, as amended by local law number 115 of the  city of New York for the year 1993, is amended to read as follows:
   Acceptance of passengers by for-hire vehicles [and commuter vans].
- [a.]
-For-hire vehicles that do not possess  a  valid  HAIL  license  may accept passengers only on the basis of telephone contract or prearrange- ment.
-The commission or successor agency may establish such disciplinary actions  as  it deems appropriate for failure to abide by the provisions of this chapter.
   § 4.
-Subdivision b of section 19-516 of the administrative code of the city of New York is REPEALED.
+Subdivision b of section 19-516 of the administrative code of the city of New York is REPEALED and a new subdivision b is added to read as
+ follows:
+  B.  COMMUTER  VANS DULY LICENSED BY THE COMMISSION TO CARRY PASSENGERS FOR HIRE ARE AUTHORIZED TO ACCEPT HAILS FROM PROSPECTIVE  PASSENGERS  IN THE  STREETS  OF  THE  CITY OF NEW YORK,  PROVIDED THAT SUCH AUTHORI- ZATION SHALL PROHIBIT THE PICK  UP  OF  PASSENGERS  BY  STREET  HAIL  AT AIRPORTS  AND  BY STREET HAIL OR PRE-ARRANGED CALL IN MANHATTAN SOUTH OF EAST  NINETY-SIXTH  STREET AND  SOUTH  OF WEST ONE HUNDRED TENTH STREET, OR IN SUCH AREA AS THE COMMISSION SHALL BY RULE PROHIBIT.
   § 5.
 This act shall take effect immediately.